reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 ![configure settings](img/settings.png)

-### Configure the mapping categories
+### Configure the category mappings

-The module proposes to associate the categories of your catalog with that of Reverb.
+You need to associate the categories of your catalog with that of Reverb.
 To do this, select one of your categories and map to a Reverb category.
 Registration is automatic.